Curious about Marie?

 How did you first get interested in writing, and when did you start?

 I’ve yearned to be an author since I was a kid.
 As a child, I was obsessed with books, and I’d haunt libraries and bookstores for fun.
 From the time I could write a legible sentence, it seemed, stories just poured out of me and onto the page.
 I’ve been writing fiction in some capacity since I was nine years old.
 But even before that, stories were swirling around in my head, and I acted them out with my dolls.
 I just knew this was what I wanted to do for a career.
 I think the drive was further cemented when I took writing classes, or whenever we were asked to write a story for a project in school.
 I entered some contests for young writers, too.
-I became consumed with researching the profession, and dedicated myself to pursuing those dreams.
+I became consumed with researching the profession, and dedicated myself to pursuing that dream.

 Where do you prefer to write?
 With music or without?

 I often write in bed, just before I go to sleep.
-But now and then, the muse strikes when I am at the dining table, lounging on the sofa, or while I’m outside on the patio.
+But now and then, the muse strikes when I am at the dining table, lounging on the sofa, or while I’m outside sitting on the patio.
 I think I can get more accomplished when the sounds of nature fade into the background, and I’m not distracted by a bunch of other people in the house.

 As for music, it really depends on the project.
 I usually don’t write with music on, but sometimes the occasional song can inspire a scene or help immerse me in the character’s mindset.